ash1435/DinoAI/README.md

 Install miniconda from https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe.

-Open up the anaconda terminal and run the following commands:
+Open up the anaconda terminal from the start menu and run the following commands:

 ```bash
 conda create -n [name_of_your_venv] pip